Mindgamesnl/OpenAudioMc/docs/java_api.md

  - **Client** All player related functions (events, hooks, etc)
  - **WorldApi** Hooks into the region and physical speaker system *(only accessible through Spigot)*
  - **MediaApi** Hooks and controls towards controls
- - **RegistryApi** Access to the OARegistry, for adding sub-commands and source middleware (also known as mutations)
+ - **RegistryApi** Access to the OARegistry, for adding sub-commands and source middleware (also known as mutations), and voicechat player filters

 To get started, clone the github repository and build the latest release locally through maven, then add it in your project by adding the following to your pom
 ```xml